 5) If you have a single-ply membrane, stay away from roof coatings.
 They are:

 b.
-Only last 2-3 years, after which point the coating starts to peel, chip and crack.
+Only last 2-3 years.
+Afterwords, the coating starts to peel, chip and crack.
 If your roof still leaks, it becomes virtually non-repairable.

 Regular Maintenance is KEY

 - As a rule of thumb, do maintenance once a year.
-You should also do the necessary maintenance on an as needed basis, for example after a major snow/rain/wind storm, freeze/thaw cycles, etc.
+You should also do the necessary upkeep on an as needed basis, for example after a major snow/rain/wind storm, freeze/thaw cycles, etc.